ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 recipient's public key.
-This specification enables JSON Web Encryption (JWE) {{RFC7516}} to leverage HPKE, bringing support for HPKE encryption and KEMs to JWE, and the possibility of utilizing future HPKE algorithms, including composite KEMs.
+This specification enables JSON Web Encryption (JWE) {{RFC7516}} to leverage HPKE, bringing support for HPKE encryption and KEMs to JWE, and the possibility of utilizing future HPKE algorithms.

 # Notational Conventions